Wendy Crockett: Professional life

 Crockett is a multiple factory-certified motorcycle mechanic, having graduated from the Motorcycle Mechanics Institute in 2001.
 She owned a motorcycle shop in California for 14 years before relocating to South Dakota.
 Her writing and photography have appeared in several magazines, including RoadRunner, Sidkar, Sidecar Traveler, as well as the book "Ride/Write, 2nd Edition".
 Her photography can also be found on the back cover of "The Women's Guide to Motorcycling" by Lynda Lahman and the front cover of the December 2020 Sidkar Magazine.
 She has appeared in three movies: "Hard Miles 2", "Like a Woman" and "Women in the Front Seat".
-She currently works as a motorcycle ride instructor and a motorcycle tour guide; she also conducts workshops on topics such as motorcycle travel and mechanics and speaks about her accomplishments at motorcycle and non-motorcycle-related events.
+She currently works as a motorcycle ride instructor and travels the world as a motorcycle tour guide; she also conducts workshops on topics such as motorcycle travel and mechanics and speaks about her accomplishments at motorcycle and non-motorcycle-related events.

 Personal life

 Crockett is married with one child.
 Her record-setting 2005 Yamaha FJR was part of a matching set gifted to her by her now-husband when he proposed to her in 2004.
 Her husband is not a long-distance motorcycle competitor himself, but Crockett says he is her "biggest cheerleader".